anyapages/penguin-weather/README.md

 - A loading state is displayed while fetching the weather information.
 - The component includes a footer with attribution to the author.

+Feel free to customise the component and add additional features as needed.

 ## Live Demo

 Try the live demo of the Penguin's Weather Report: [Demo](http://anyaparanya.com/penguin-weather)